vibindi/vibindi/README.md

 ### 👋 Hi there, I'm Vishnu!

-🎓 I'm a junior at Purdue University studying Computer Science and Data Science.
+🎓 I'm a junior at Purdue University studying Computer Science (Machine Intelligence Track) and Data Science.

 🧑🏾‍💻 I'm looking for opportunities to learn about and contribute in the fields of:
 Software Development, Web Development, Data Analysis/Engineering, and DS/ML exploration